chef/automate/dev-docs/[Draft]Automate HA document_Internal_preview.md

 |Elasticsearch (transport)|**9300**|
 |Kibana |**5601**|

+- For On-prem Configuration we will need to 2 Load Balancer ,one LB for chef-server and other for automate LB.
-# Setup LB using Haproxy and nginx
+## Setup LB using Haproxy and nginx

 ### Steps to install Haproxy